Propafenone (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, myasthenia gravis (severe muscle weakness), asthma, bronchitis, or emphysema.
-Tell your doctor if you have heart disease, heart rhythm problems (such as prolonged PR, QRS, or QT intervals or sick sinus syndrome), a recent heart attack, congestive heart failure, or if you have a pacemaker.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, myasthenia gravis, lupus, or breathing problems.
+Tell your doctor if you have heart disease or have recently had a heart attack.
+Make sure your doctor knows if you have a pacemaker.

-- This medicine can cause changes in your heart rhythm, such as conditions called PR, QRS, or QT prolongation.
-It may cause fainting or serious side effects in some patients.
-Contact your doctor right away if your symptoms do not improve or if they get worse.
+- This medicine affects your heart rhythm, so it could cause new or worse rhythm problems.
+Call your doctor if your symptoms do not improve or if they get worse.

 - This medicine may decrease the amount of sperm men make.
 Talk to your doctor if you have concerns about this.

 - This medicine may make you dizzy or drowsy.
 Avoid driving, using machines, or doing anything else that could be dangerous until you know how this medicine affects you.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.
 You might need to have an electrocardiogram (ECG) or a blood test for your ANA level (antinuclear antibody).